-Weekly Class Preparation
+Class Preparation

-The material to be prepared each week is detailed in the tentative course outline below.
+The material to be prepared for each session is detailed in the tentative course outline below.
 Each assignment is required, unless explicitly described as "optional."
 There are several categories; each category requires a different type of preparation, as follows:

-Team and Individual Homework Assignments
+Team Homework Assignments